Boole's probability bounding problem, linear programming aggregations, and nonnegative quadratic pseudo-Boolean functions: Notation and terminology

-This defines a monotone linear mapping $L_\cE: \RR^\gO \mapsto \RR^N$.
-In each of the following special cases, we choose $\cE$ in such a way that the objective function and the equality constraints in \eqref{e-Hail} are easily representable (sometimes after applying additional aggregations of some of the equalities).
+that are aggregations of the original variables of Hailperin's model.
+This in fact defines a monotone linear mapping $L_\cE: \RR^\gO \mapsto \RR^N$.
+In each of the following special cases, we choose $\cE$ in such a way that the objective function and the equality constraints in \eqref{e-Hail} are ``easily representable'' (sometimes after applying additional aggregations of some of the equalities).

 From the above definition it is also immediate that $L_\cE(\RR_+^\gO) \subseteq \RR_+^N$.
-A rarely recognized property in the literature is that many times we have $L_\cE(\RR_+^\gO) \neq \RR_+^N$.
+A sometimes unrecognized property in the literature is that we may have $L_\cE(\RR_+^\gO) \neq \RR_+^N$.
 Thus, the obtained relaxation could frequently be tightened with additional inequalities corresponding to the facets of the cone $L_\cE(\RR_+^\gO)$.

-We consider three aggregation models from the literature and provide a complete characterization of the cone $L_\cE(\RR_+^\gO)$.
-This characterization leads to strictly improved bounds in two of these cases.

 In the subsequent sections variables will be associated to various subfamilies of $\gO$.
 One of the dividing parameters used many times is the cardinality of the subsets.
 Accordingly, we introduce

 for $\ell=1,...,n$, and therefore we have the partition $\gO ~=~ \bigcup_{\ell=1}^n \gO^\ell$.